FASTGEARFE2024/FE20204_FASTGEAR/README.md

 # Mobility Management

 ### Steering and differential design
-We have a differential in the back of our robot to make turns smoother.
-If robot turns one wheel will move slower than second and it reduces radius of the turn so our robot can turn more accurately.
+We have a differential in the back of our robot.
+This allows our robot to distribute power to the wheels while enabling them to rotate at different speeds, particularly during turns to make turns smoother.
+This increases our robots stability, while also improving traction and handling.
 Our robot is controlled by steering and differantial mechs.

 <img width="629" alt="Ekran görüntüsü 2024-09-16 211717" src="https://github.com/user-attachments/assets/db58cb6f-72cc-42dd-8fcb-cdbeb753e668">
 <img width="633" alt="Ekran görüntüsü 2024-09-16 211859" src="https://github.com/user-attachments/assets/28826af2-b9b5-4f9f-a867-de64442156df">